Shop Floor Automations YouTube Transcriptions

 Portable USB Connect Package: Upon receiving the Portable USB Connect package from Shop Floor Automations, you want to open it up, and you’ll get the following components: the Portable USB Connect, the power supply 110v, and you’ll also get a red bag.
 Inside the red bag, you will have a 15-foot serial cable, a USB stick, and the adapter to connect to the CNC machines.
 Now, all these components will be used to connect to your CNC machine and on this USB stick, you will have Manuals – one Operation Manual & one Set Up Guide to help it up serially.

-How to Set up your Device: Today, we’re going to talk about the configuration of your USB Connect.
+How to Set Up RS232 USB Hardware: Today, we’re going to talk about the configuration of your USB Connect.
 As you can see from the main menu, you have four items.
 CNC to USB, which would mean to save from the CNC.
 You have USB to CNC, which means we’re going to send from this unit into the CNC control.
-We have DNC for drip feeding, and then we have “Set Up.”
+We have DNC for drip-feeding, and then we have “Set Up.”

 The first thing every person should do when they get the unit is to go to “Set Up,” and you need to just scroll through all these items.
 The first item you need to do is set up your baud rate to match your CNC machine.
 You can go up and down using the variety of buttons to choose the appropriate baud rate that your CNC machine is set to.